clef/clef-wordpress/readme.txt

 = Note =

-WPClef is provided by [Dave Ross](http://davidmichaelross.com) and is not affiliated wtih the Clef or Brennen Byrne.
+WPClef is provided by [Dave Ross](http://davidmichaelross.com) and is not affiliated with  Clef or Brennen Byrne.
 All trademarks, including the Clef logo, are the property of Clef/Brennen Byrne.

 == Installation ==